arshlakhina/Projects/README.md

 **Report Generator** - Create a utility that generates a report based on some tables in a database.
 Generates a sales reports based on the order/order details tables or sums up the days current database activity.

 **Event Scheduler and Calendar** - Make an application which allows the user to enter a date and time of an event, event notes and then schedule those events on a calendar.
-The user can then browse the calendar or search the calendar for specific events. *Optional: Allow the application to create re-occurrence events that reoccur every day, week, month, year etc.*
+The user can then browse the calendar or search the calendar for specific events. *Optional: Allow the application to create re-occurrence events that reoccur every day, week, month and year etc.*

 **Budget Tracker** - Write an application that keeps track of a household’s budget.
 The user can add expenses, income, and recurring costs to find out how much they are saving or losing over a period of time. *Optional: Allow the user to specify a date range and see the net flow of money in and out of the house budget for that time period.*